glotzerlab/signac-docs/docs/source/examples.rst

 MD with HOOMD-blue
 ==================

-This example demonstrates how to setup and analyze the simulation of Lennard-Jones fluid with molecular dynamics using the `HOOMD-blue <https://glotzerlab.engin.umich.edu/hoomd-blue>`_ code.
+This example demonstrates how to setup and analyze the simulation of a Lennard-Jones fluid with molecular dynamics (MD) using `HOOMD-blue <https://glotzerlab.engin.umich.edu/hoomd-blue>`_.
 The project data space is initialized in a ``src/init.py`` script with explicit random seed:

 .. literalinclude:: ../../examples/hoomd-lj/src/init.py